Business partners and founders may argue on the following:

 Step #4: Restructure the Equity

-When to use this: Step #4 and #5 should be considered last-resort steps after you’ve tried to talk things out, realigned expectations, and looked at their role duties.
+When to use this: Step #4 and #5 should be considered last-resort steps after you’ve tried to talk things out, realigned expectations, and looked at their role duties in an earnest manner.

 Why use this: This is a serious conversation that can have drastic consequences if done incorrectly.
 If you invoke this, you put the founder or business partner on notice that their continued bad performance or not putting in the time/energy has consequences.